UI Design Testing Tools I Use All The Time

 Microsoft Clarity provides heat maps on user behaviour and session recording for free.
 (Large preview)

-Visualize Your Research with Evolt
+Visualize Your Research With Evolt

 Of course, I rarely get to make arbitrary decisions about the direction of a site.
 There are almost always other stakeholders to win over.
 To do that I need to communicate the research and testing I have undertaken, and that is where Evolt comes in.
 Evolt helps me visualize my research, but it doesn’t stop there.